 This year, we are excited to offer ten internship opportunities within key departments across our system.
 Individual department leaders will serve as your preceptors and guide your project work.
 More than that, the entire Administrative Intern cohort will learn with one another through a myriad of shadowing experiences, executive-facilitated discussions, and other community-building events.

-If you are enrolled in a Master’s degree program in health care administration, business administration, nursing, public health, health informatics, or a related field during the 2020-2021 school year, you are eligible to apply to become a UCLA Health Administrative Intern.
+If you are enrolled in a Master’s degree program in health care administration, business administration, nursing, public health, health informatics, or a related field, you are eligible to apply to become a UCLA Health Administrative Intern.

-Submit your application by January 5, 2020, and include the following documents (in PDF form) with your application:
+Submit your application within the application window timeframe and include the following documents (in PDF form) with your application:

 - Enrollment in an MBA, MHA, MPH, MSN, MHI or other closely related program with graduation in or after December 2021

 - Writing and editing skills to prepare grammatically routine business correspondences, such as informal letters, memoranda, and notification letters

 - Computer proficiency and knowledge of on-line processing, web page editing, and a variety of programs, such as Microsoft Office and Tableau

 - Excellent prioritization skills to complete work in a timely manner despite changes in workload or assignment, pressure of deadlines, or competing requirements

 Who oversees the UCLA Health Administrative Internship Program?

 Each Administrative Internship position will have their own department-specific preceptor.
 This person will help assist Administrative Interns throughout the summer and provide coaching and guidance on a day-to-day basis.
 In addition to these preceptors, Richard Azar, the COO of UCLA Health serves as the Executive Sponsor to the Administrative Internship program.